Bibo Li, Ph.D.

 Brief Bio:

-Dr. Li is an Assistant Professor of Biological Science.
+Dr. Li is an Associate Professor of Biological Science.
 She received her B.S. in Electrical Engineering from Peking University in Beijing, P. R. China and her Ph.D. in Molecular Biology from Weill Medical College of Cornell University in NYC.
 Bibo Li received her postdoc training with Dr. Titia de Lange at the Rockefeller University.
 Subsequently, she was a research assistant professor at Dr. George Cross' lab from 2002 to 2006.
 She has been a faculty member of Cleveland State University since 2006.

 Honors and Awards: